-In the 2021-22 financial year we will invest \$62.2 million to provide services, implement programs and build and maintain essential assets.
+In the 2021-22 financial year we will invest \$62.6 in municipal operations to provide services, implement programs and build and maintain essential assets.
 Our main areas of investment include:

-- > \$47.6 million to provide services to our community. - > \$8.5 million to maintain community assets. - \$6.1 million for new capital infrastructure and service improvements. - 2.
-Alwyndor is a self funding operation of the City of Holdfast Bay.
+- > \$47.2 million to provide services to our community. - > \$8.5 million to maintain community assets. - \$6.9 million for new capital infrastructure and service improvements.

+1. Alwyndor is a self funding operation of the City of Holdfast Bay.
 For more information about Alwnydor see page 24.